ytanay/thinglang/README.md

 We'll look at a few examples of more intricate execution targets below.

 #### Method calls
-Method calls involve a bit of extra handholding.
-Described below is the general procedure for executing most method calls (the procedure for instance construction - i.e. creating a new `Thing` instance - is a bit different, and will be described seperately):
+Method calls involve a bit of extra hand-holding.
+Described below is the general procedure for executing most method calls (the procedure for instance construction - i.e. creating a new `Thing` instance - is a bit different, and will be described separately):

 1. The target instance is looked up, first on the stack, then on the heap.
 2. The method is looked up on the target instance.